paulsinclair51/briteTest/docs/Contributor_Guide.md

 ## 2. Versioning Rules

-BriteTest uses semantic versioning:
+Versioning is used for:

-- For .h and .c files: `M.m.p` (major, minor, patch).
+- API .h and .c files: `M.m.p` (major, minor, patch).

-- For .md files: `M.u` (major, update).
+- Documentation .md files: `M.u` (major, update).

-When to increment:
+When to increment for a release:

 - Update:
   - Document updated.